Planetary Science Research Discoveries

 Sputtering: In the context of space weathering on the surfaces of airless planetary bodies, sputtering is the process in which atoms on the surface are knocked free by high-speed atomic particles in the solar wind; much higher-energy cosmic rays can also sputter surface materials.

 Stratigraphy: Study of layered rock to understand the sequence of geological events.
-Normally, older layers are on the bottom unless the sequence has been overturned or disrupted.
+Normally, older layers or units are on the bottom unless the sequence has been overturned or disrupted.

 Stratigraphic column: A drawing showing the vertical sequence of rock.
 Geologists use this to interpret the relative sequence of past geological events.